1. The Exam Format

 2. Unit Weights & Where to Focus

-Unit What College Board Tests Most Must-Know Topics
+| Unit | What College Board Tests Most | Must-Know Topics |

-Unit 1 PPC shape, opportunity cost calculations, comparative advantage with output/input tables PPC graph, OC formulas
+| Unit 1 | PPC shape (bowed-out = increasing OC), opportunity cost calculations, comparative advantage with output/input tables (OOO vs. IOU rule), marginal benefit = marginal cost decision rule | PPC graph, OC formulas, CA tables |

-Unit 2 Shifters vs. movement along curves, elasticity calculations (PED, PES, cross-price, income), consumer/producer surplus, deadweight loss from price controls & taxes, tax incidence S&D graph, surplus areas, elasticity formulas
+| Unit 2 | Shifters vs. movement along curves, elasticity calculations (PED, PES, cross-price, income) and interpretation, consumer/producer surplus areas, deadweight loss from price ceilings, price floors, and per-unit taxes, tax incidence (who bears the burden) | S&D graph, surplus & DWL areas, elasticity formulas |

-Unit 3 Short-run cost curves (MC, ATC, AVC), long-run ATC, profit maximization (MR = MC), shut-down rule (P < AVC), long-run equilibrium in perfect competition (P = min ATC, zero economic profit) Cost curves, PC firm & market graphs
+| Unit 3 | Short-run cost curves (MC crosses ATC and AVC at their minimums), long-run ATC (economies/diseconomies of scale), profit maximization (MR = MC), shutdown rule (P < AVC), perfect competition long-run equilibrium (P = min ATC, zero economic profit), accounting vs. economic profit | Cost curves, PC firm + market side-by-side graph |

-Unit 6 Externalities (positive/negative), Pigouvian taxes/subsidies, public goods (non-rival, non-excludable), free-rider problem, Lorenz curve & Gini coefficient Externality graph, public goods matrix
+| Unit 6 | Negative externalities (MSC above MPC, overproduction DWL, Pigouvian tax), positive externalities (MSB above MPB, underproduction DWL, subsidy), public goods (non-rival, non-excludable), free-rider problem, Lorenz curve & Gini coefficient | Externality graphs (both), public goods matrix |

 3. FRQ Breakdown & Scoring Tips

-The Free Response section is where most students lose easy points — not because they don't know the content, but because they don't follow the rules of FRQ scoring.
+The Free Response section is where most students lose easy points โ not because they don't know the content, but because they don't follow the rules of FRQ scoring.

 Long FRQ (~50% of FRQ score)